 7. Use ammonia or mothballs to repel skunks

 Aside from having an excellent sense of hearing, skunks also have highly sensitive noses–much more so than humans.
+That’s why those stinky granules from earlier work so well.

-That’s why a lot of skunk deterrents are made with pungent ingredients.
+That’s also why a lot of other skunk deterrents are made with pungent ingredients.
 Product developers know their sense of smell is keen, so they ask themselves, “what smell do skunks hate?” and use these for pest control.

 You can apply the same principle with home remedies to keep skunks away.
 A good DIY skunk repellent is to use store-bought ammonia.
 Making your own skunk ammonia-based deterrent is as easy as leaving a bowl of the stuff in areas the animals frequent.